omar2535/omar2535.github.io/blog/2020-07-19_oscp_first_attempt.md

 ### Preperation

-I prepared for this exam by signing up for 90 days of the OSCP labs.
-I only did around 20 machines - just enough to get the 5 bonus points for finishing the course excercises and writing a report on 10 machines.
-Other resources I used for preparation include HTB (doing TJnull's list [here](https://pbs.twimg.com/media/ECG-gPnW4AMs32A.jpg:largeS)) and going through another [list](https://github.com/J3rryBl4nks/VirtualHackingLabs) for VHL.
+Going into the exam, I only did around 20 machines - just enough to get the 5 bonus points for finishing the course excercises and lab report.
+Asides from the lab machines, I also used hack the box (doing TJnull's list [here](https://pbs.twimg.com/media/ECG-gPnW4AMs32A.jpg:largeS)) and going through virtual hacking lab machines ([list](https://github.com/J3rryBl4nks/VirtualHackingLabs) here).

 ### Exam booking

 I booked my exam for 8:00 am on saturday through the OSCP console.
-I suggest anyone reading to book your exam at least a month ahead of schedule because weekends will most likely be fully booked leaving only weekdays open.
+I suggest anyone reading to book your exam at least a month ahead because weekends will most likely be fully booked leaving only weekdays open.
+I learned this the hard way nad had to constantly check daily for a closer slot to when my labs ended.

 ### Exam start